 top of page

-A feature documentary film about Afghan and Ukrainian refugees in Europe that I co-directed and co-edited with David Edwards.
+Another Summer is a feature documentary film that I co-directed and co-edited with David Edwards.

-More details can be found on our website: https://www.chronicle-film.com/
+More details can be found here or on our website.

 Snímek obrazovky 2022-12-18 v 19.13.59.png